ICS2O-Gallo/10c-cpt-timothy-and-nicholas/README.md

 • **Leaderboards:** The furthest left, this menu will show up to ten of a player's highest scores.
 Players can compete by comparing their highest scores with each other.

-  • A player may also clear their high scores list here.
+  • A player may also clear their high scores list here by clicking on the red reset button.

 • **Play:** Located in the middle, pressing this button launches Plane Game.
 After clicking on this button, the user should begin controlling their plane with the keyboard.
   • A buffer-zone equal to half of `WIDTH` is given to facilitate this transition.

 • **Shop:** Furthest right, pressing this button will bring up the shop where upgrades can be purchased.
   • Player balance will also be shown here on the top right
+  • Player progress (Coins, upgrades) can be reset here as well by clicking on the red reset button.

 ## Currency
 In order to gain currency, the player must try to maneuver their airplane to touch coins that are flying by.
 Be careful though!
 You won't want to touch a star by accident!